 I propose a tweak to the Hail Mary during times when we pray, and our mind is cluttered with complaints.
 We could add,

-Hail Mary, full of grace, blessed art thou among women, and blessed is the fruit of thy womb, Jesus.
+Hail Mary, full of grace, the Lord is with thee. blessed art thou among women, and blessed is the fruit of thy womb, Jesus.
 Holy Mary, Mother of God, pray for us complainers now and at the hour of our death.

 I don’t expect Pope Francis will agree to this, but we can do it when we most need it—when life is hard, our family is fidgety, and we are not at our best.